 ATPC range

-When Adaptive modulation systems are used in conjunction with ATPC (in either cases identified in table I.1), the ATPC range definition should also take into consideration the minimum fade margin necessary for permitting the activation of the highest mode desired (see clause 4.1.2).
+When Adaptive modulation systems are used in conjunction with ATPC (in either cases identified in table : 1), the definition of the operative ATPC range used for coordination purpose (i.e. that relative to the reference modulation format power) should also take into consideration the minimum fade margin necessary for permitting the activation of the highest mode desired (see clause 4.1.2).

 In addition, due to the unavoidable tolerances of a number of parameters the overall switching process (for BER/RSL detection, up/downshift threshold presetting, ATPC presetting, environmental conditions, …..), significant safeguard over the uppermost class upshift threshold should be taken.
-The principles for this evaluation is shown in Figure 4 examples drawn for a 4QAM case and showing, for simplicity, only three modulation formats.
+The principles for this evaluation is shown in Figure 5 examples drawn for a 4QAM case and showing, for simplicity, only three modulation formats (Editor note: text to be modified according the actual final Figure 5 selected).

 It should be noted that the “clear sky” RSL remains constant whichever reference mode is used (it depends only on the highest modulation format).
 This means that the possible ATPC range might be higher if higher efficiency classes are used as Reference mode, so requiring a higher “nominal” RSL; however, this depends also on the selected antenna gain, which might be forcefully higher for a 16 QAM link due to its intrinsic lower TX power.